 Project Public Participation

-A series of Public Information Open Houses (PIOHs) will be held in January 2020.
-The purpose of these meetings is to provide opportunities for the public to view current plans, ask questions, and provide feedback.
+A series of Public Information Open Houses (PIOHs) was held in January 2020.
+The purpose of these meetings was to provide opportunities for the public to view current plans, ask questions, and provide feedback.

 Georgia DOT hosted a series of meetings in May 2019 to inform local stakeholders of the decision to formally close the Revive285 environmental process, rescind the existing Revive285 Notice of Intent (NOI), and to move forward with the I-285 Top End Express Lanes project.
 The series allowed the public to view a brief opening presentation, meet with project team members, and ask questions about the project.